redhat-best-practices-for-k8s/test-network-function/README.md

 make generic-cnf-tests
 ```

-A JUnit report containing results is created at `test-network-function/cnf-certification-tests_junit.xml`.

 ### Run All CNF Certification Tests

 In order to run all CNF tests, issue the following command: